eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 3. Processor group bound to a specific program name specified in `.bridge.json`
 4. Default processor group specified in `.bridge.json`

+### Automatic Dependency Retrieval from Endevor

+If you use Explorer for Endevor to edit HLASM source code that is stored on Endevor, HLASM Language Support retrieves dependencies dynamically from the processor group that is defined in the Endevor element.
+For more information about Explorer for Endevor, see the [Explorer for Endevor documentation](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor).

 ### File Extensions

 The `alwaysRecognize` option in `pgm_conf.json` has been deprecated in favor of the standard VSCode user and workspace level setting `file.associations`.